eliorc/denzel/README.rst

 .. warning::

     Denzel only works only on Linux environment at the moment.
-Windows support will be added - keep yourself updated by checking the :ref:`development state <development_state>` for new features and support.
+Windows support will be added - keep yourself updated by checking the development state at the bottom of this page for new features and support.

 Documentation
 -------------